biwano/vue-forms-mixin/README.md

 ## What it does

-vue-form-mixin is a simple mixin for vuejs 2 doing some boilerplate job to handle form validation and error messages.
+vue-form-mixin is a simple mixin for vuejs 2 that helps handling form validation and error messages.

 ## Install